Skip to Content

 Current StateDilapidatedNo Longer Exists

-The first class swimming pool built onboard the Queen Mary was built in at art deco style.
+The first-class swimming pool onboard the Queen Mary was built in an Art Deco style.

 Queen Mary First Class Swimming Pool